List of Disney's Mulan characters: Ting-Ting

 Ting-Ting (voiced by Sandra Oh, singing voice provided by Judy Kuhn) is the eldest daughter of the Emperor of China and Crown Princess of China, who is carefree and childish despite trying to be mature.
 When Mushu causes the carriage to slide down, Ling saves her.
 After she hears his jokes, she thinks they are funny, but tries not to laugh, as she has an embarrassing snorting laugh.
 However, Ling finds it to be cute.
+Her signature color is lavender.

 Mei

 Mei (voiced by Lucy Liu, singing voice provided by Beth Blankenship) is the middle daughter of the Emperor of China, who is brave and kind.
-She gets along with Yao because she thinks he is good-looking and gentle at heart before Mulan helps her realize that her duty is too her heart.
+She gets along with Yao because she thinks he is good-looking and gentle at heart before Mulan helps her realize that her duty is to her heart.
 After Yao wins a wrestling fight, he gives her a stuffed panda that he won.
 She is kidnapped by the enemies of China, but is saved.
+Her signature color is pink.

 Su

 Su (voiced by Lauren Tom, singing voice provided by Mandy Gonzalez) is the youngest daughter of the Emperor of China, who bonds with Chien-Po over their shared love of food.
+Her signature color is orange.